Mental Health Facilities Northampton County, PA

 Community Counseling Services

-Community Counseling Services is a mental health facility in Northampton County, PA, located at 1555 Northampton Street, 18043.
+Community Counseling Services is one of mental health facilities in Northampton County, Pennsylvania, located at 1555 Northampton Street, 18043 zip code.
 Community Counseling Services provides outpatient treatment.
-Community Counseling Services provides behavior modification, group therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Community Counseling Services also supports LGBT, people with PTSD and patients with eating disorders.
-Some other services available at Community Counseling Services include family psychoeducation and suicide prevention services.
+Community Counseling Services provides behavior modification, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Community Counseling Services also supports people with PTSD, people with serious mental illness and people with trauma.
+Additional services provided at Community Counseling Services include suicide prevention services and family psychoeducation.

 Learn More